PTC-Education/Gaze-Tracking-Demos/README.md

 ### Position & Orientation in Vuforia

 Vuforia Engine defines objects within the augmented reality space using this same convention.
+Every object that is placed into the AR environment has X, Y, & Z-coordinates, as well as X, Y, & Z-rotations